Updated: August 7, 2023

-- On the "Following" tab of your followers’ homepages on desktop and mobile apps, where people can see all of the stories from Medium authors and publications they follow listed in reverse chronological order.
+- On the "Following" tab: Your story will appear in your followers’ homepages on desktop and mobile apps, where they can see all of the stories from Medium authors and publications they follow listed in reverse chronological order.

 - In Medium Digest emails: Medium users receive a daily or weekly email digest, which contains a mix of recommended stories based on interests, follows, and reading history.
-Your story may appear in your followers' digests because they follow you.
+Because the Digest is a limited set of stories that are personalized to each reader, your story may appear in your followers' digests because they follow you.

-Medium also recommends stories to readers across our website, apps, and emails based on their interests and reading habits.
+In addition to the above, Medium also distributes stories to readers across our website, apps, and emails based on their interests and reading habits.

-By default, all stories published on Medium are eligible for further distribution via our recommendations algorithm (we do filter for spam, NSFW, etc).
-So in addition to being distributed to your audience, your story may also show up in the following places if selected by the algorithm:
+By default, all stories published on Medium are eligible for general distribution via our recommendations algorithm (we do filter for spam, NSFW, etc).
+So in addition to being distributed to your audience, your story may also show up in the following places:

 - The "For You" section of the Medium homepage for all readers on the web and in our mobile apps.